appcelerator-developer-relations/Toolkit/presentations/README.md

 But, if you want to ignore me and get started right away, here's a straight-to-the-point rundown of impress.js and how it's used for these presentations.
 It's not a complete doc, and I again urge you to check out the [impress.js website](http://bartaz.github.com/impress.js/#/bored).
 That said, here we go.

+### Supported Browsers

+Since you're going to be presenting in a browser of your own choosing, wide compatibility isn't much of an issue.
+Knowing that, though, you still need to use one of the following browsers to get all the features of impress.js:

+* Chrome
+* Safari 5.1+
+* Firefox 10+

 ### Steps

 Presentations consist of **_steps_**.
 In impress.js, steps are essentially equal to a typical presentation's slides.
 They represent a single view state of the presentation.
 Steps are navigated in a few ways: